 - Mood and behavior

-Bonus: It’s fantastic if you have a chance to work with a gero-neuropsychologist.
-They’re even more specialized so they have a better understanding of cognitive issues that affect older adults.
+If you have a chance to work with a gero-neuropsychologist, even better.
+They have more specialized training so they have a deeper understanding of the cognitive issues that affect older adults.

-Because the testing is comprehensive, it might take several hours to get through everything.
+Because this level of testing is comprehensive, it might take several hours to get through everything.
 But older adults will be able to take breaks or schedule the testing over several days.

-Neuropsychological testing helps seniors get a more accurate and earlier diagnosis.
-It’s especially helpful in the earlier stages when it’s hard to say if there really is a problem.
+Neuropsychological testing helps seniors get a more accurate and earlier dementia diagnosis.

 - Provides a starting point for tracking changes in cognitive function over time

-- Guides medical decision making, like if other specialized tests or medication is needed
+- Guides medical decision making, like if other specialized tests or medication are needed

 - Helps with decisions around managing finances, living arrangements, or getting help with day-to-day activities